Stegosauria: Sexual dimorphism

 There have been several findings of possible sexual dimorphism in stegosaurids.
 Saitta (2015) presents evidence of two morphs of Hesperosaurus dorsal plates, with one morph having a wide, oval plate with a surface area 45% larger than the narrow, tall morph.
-Considering that dorsal plates most likely functioned as display structures and that the wide oval shape allowed a broad continuous display, Saitta assigns the wider morph with larger surface area as male.
+Considering that dorsal plates most likely functioned as display structures and that the wide oval shape allowed a broad continuous display, Saitta assigns the wider morph with a larger surface area as male.

 Kevin Padian, a paleontologist at the University of California, Berkeley, remarked that Saitta had misidentified features in his specimen's bone tissue sections and said "there's no evidence the animal has stopped growing".
 Paidan also expressed ethical concerns about the use of private specimens in the study.

-Kentrosaurus, Dacentrurus and Stegosaurus are also suggested to have exhibited dimorphism in the form of three extra sacral ribs in the females.
+Kentrosaurus, Dacentrurus, and Stegosaurus are also suggested to have exhibited dimorphism in the form of three extra sacral ribs in the females.

 Feeding

 In order to explore the feeding habits of stegosaurids, Reichel (2010) created a 3-D model of Stegosaurus teeth using the software ZBrush.
-The model finds that the bite forces of Stegosaurus was significantly weaker than that of Labradors, wolves and humans.
+The model finds that the bite forces of Stegosaurus were significantly weaker than those of Labradors, wolves, and humans.
 The finding suggests that these dinosaurs would be capable of breaking smaller branches and leaves with their teeth, but would not be able to bite through a thick object (12 mm or more in diameter).
 Parrish et al.'s (2004) description of Jurassic flora in the stegosaurid-rich Morrison Formation supports this finding.
-The flora during this time-period was dominated by seasonal small, fast-growing herbaceous plants, which stegosaurids could consume easily if Reichel's reconstruction is accurate.
+The flora during this time period was dominated by seasonal small, fast-growing herbaceous plants, which stegosaurids could consume easily if Reichel's reconstruction is accurate.

 Mallison (2010) suggested that Kentrosaurus may have used a tripodal stance on their hindlimbs and tail to double the foraging height from the general low browsing height under one metre for stegosaurids.
-This challenged the view that stegosaurs are primarily low vegetation feeders because of their small heads, short necks and short forelimbs, since the tripodal stance would also give them access to young trees and high bushes.
+This challenged the view that stegosaurs are primarily low vegetation feeders because of their small heads, short necks, and short forelimbs, since the tripodal stance would also give them access to young trees and high bushes.

 Another piece of evidence suggesting that some stegosaurids may have consumed more than just low vegetation was the discovery of the long-necked stegosaurid Miragaia longicollum.
 This dinosaur's neck has at least 17 cervical vertebrae achieved through the transformation of thoracic vertebrae into cervical vertebrae and possible lengthening of the centrum.
 This is more than most sauropod dinosaurs, which also achieved the elongation of the neck through similar mechanisms and had access to fodder higher off the ground.

 Evidence from Yakutia suggests that Early Cretaceous stegosaurs living in high latitude environments were capable of palinal jaw motion and exhibited high rates of tooth replacement and short tooth formation time.